ReignMagan/weather-app/README.md

 - 💾 Weather caching for up to 24 hours, with stale-data indicators after 30 minutes
 - 🔄 Pull-to-refresh and clear retry/error states
 - 🧱 Shared TypeScript contracts between client and server
-- 👾 A square-edged, cobalt-and-sunshine pixel UI—absolutely no glassmorphism detected

 ## 🕹️ Tech Stack